shaunplee/purescript-node-ws/README.md

 Currently only contains WebSocket server functionality and basic client functionality patterned after [purescript-web-socket](https://github.com/purescript-web/purescript-web-socket).
-Like `ws`, this library is to be used on Node, not in the browser.
+Like `ws`, this library is to be used on Node.js, not in the browser.

 Sample usage in [example/](/example/) directory.